BlurryLight/DiReactor/README.md

 # DiReactor

-copy code from chenshuo/recipes/reactor and chenshuo/muduo
+Randomly copy code from chenshuo/recipes/reactor and chenshuo/muduo.

+A learning repo for Reactor network programming.